Subtotal | $0.00 |

 Sure, the way things spread rapid-fire on the internet could be a good way for a brand to gain short-lived attention with an intended laugh.
 Ultimately, though, it won’t have the same lasting impact as a genuinely good logo design.

-The logo for the Olympics is universal and nails it when implementing effective yet simple design elements.
-The design evokes a feeling of unity, strength, and interconnectedness, but the 2012 London Olympic Games did not strike the same reaction with its design.
+The logo for the Olympics is universally recognized.
+In implementing effective yet simple design elements, the logo evokes a feeling of unity, strength, and interconnectedness.
+However, the logo for the 2012 London Olympic Games did not garner the same reaction.
 The public saw a few interesting “hidden messages” in this logo design mistake.
-To some, the logo featured an unsightly act between Simpsons characters — and to others, it spelled other words that had nothing to do with the games.
-Since the 2012 Olympics is held only once, the committees in charge did not change the logo, but it does stand the test of time as an example of a logo gone wrong, and a lesson in the importance of legibility.
+To some, the logo featured an unsightly act between Simpsons characters.
+To others, it spelled out words that had nothing to do with the games.

 When companies commit to a rebrand, they’re often doing so because their logo looks a bit out of date.
-Capital One bank famously went the opposite direction in 2008, embracing an outdated curve atop its wordmark.
+Capital One famously went the opposite direction in 2008, embracing an outdated curve atop its wordmark.
 Although banks are known to be conservative in their branding, some noted that the new swoosh supposedly did not have a concrete purpose.
-There’s an important lesson for all in this rebrand: Be intentional about every element in your logo design, and be prepared to explain why it matters for your company.

 When you have a brand, you want to put your best face forward.
 A lot of branding is visual and calls on the power of storytelling.
 Your logo is the visual representation of your brand.
 It should be the first thing that comes to mind when a consumer thinks of your business.
 Most brands don’t have the universal recognition of Google or Microsoft, but smaller brands can learn a lot from their mistakes.